FeiyouG/syn_bio_vis/README.md

 redirect to another port.

+## How to Use the Website
+1. **Simulation Page**:
+This page is designed for users to input their own DNA strand data, either by entering it manually (this feature is still being developed) or by uploading a file.
+Here’s how you can use the different sections:

+   - **DOMAINS**: Enter two separate sequences of DNA bases.
+These sequences should only include the letters A, T, C, and G, which stand for the four nucleotides in DNA: Adenine, Thymine, Cytosine, and Guanine.
+Each sequence should be typed into its own text box.

+   - **STRANDS**: Enter names for the domains you have provided.
+List these names separated by commas.
+This helps identify which sequences correspond to which names.

+   - **Complexes**: Provide names for the strands, also separated by commas.
+This section helps link the strands you defined earlier into complexes that will be analyzed together.

+   Alternatively, you can upload a `.pil` file containing your DNA data, and the system will automatically extract and organize all the necessary components from the file.

+2. **Tutorial Page**:
+For all three tutorials, you will find brief explanations of the key concepts related to the simulations.
+These can help with studying or guide further personal research.

+   - **Simulation Interactions**: Use the slider to adjust the Free Energy and observe how it affects the DNA strand's shape and structure.
+You can experiment with different DNA strand sizes, shapes, and formations.

+   - **For Users**: You can perform these experiments directly through the simulation pages.

+   - **For Developers**: You can clone the repository and explore the code in the `index.js` files.
+More information about this process can be found in the `CONTRIBUTING.md` file.

 ## Contribute to this project
 Please refer to [CONTRIBUTING.md](https://github.com/FeiyouG/syn_bio_vis/blob/main/CONTRIBUTING.md) if you want to contribute to this project.